 - Jenn Eidemiller, Grants, Resources, & Communications Manager, OAESV

-- Ryn Farmer, Rape Crisis & Anti-Human Trafficking Director, Day One of Crime Victim Services and OAESV Board Member
+- Ryn Farmer, Deputy Director, Crime Victim Services and OAESV Board President

 - Taylr Ucker-Lauderman, Chief Officer of Communications & Engagement, OAESV; AOC Co-Chair